WeChat Pay and Alipay Partner with Stripe To Make Payments Easier

 Alipay integration also supports recurring payment thus allowing for a subscription to different consumer payment plans.
 Stripe will continue to support this feature making it easier for Chinese consumers.

-Starting in July, the partnership allows for online merchants that are using Stripe to integrate the ability for Chinese users to pay with Alipay or WeChat pay.
+As of July 2017, the partnership allows for online merchants that are using Stripe to integrate the ability for Chinese users to pay with Alipay or WeChat pay.

 The point of this partnership is not to increase Stripe’s presence in China, that would be an irrational target considering how much of the market share that Alipay and WeChat pay.

-No, the point of this merger is to increase how many online retailers that Chinese consumer have access to.
+No, the point of this merger is to increase how many online retailers that Chinese consumers have access to.
 Since Stripe is the only company that has access to the Alipay and WeChat pay customer database, more and more online retailers will want to join the service, boosting the contracts that Stripe have.

 For many countries, this will be an amazing opportunity to access a market they may not have had access to before.
-Barriers to entry in the Chinese market tend to incredibly high.
+Barriers to entry in the Chinese market tend to be incredibly high.
 Marketing strategies differ massively, and many companies have to invest in advertising and marketing on different social media platforms.

 John Collison, Stripe president and co-founder has stated that this will be an incredible opportunity for many internet businesses as it will unlock a vast customer base.